 For open source servers, run

 mcpserver-audit --static-analysisto apply the secpattern rules from the Cloud Security Alliance MCP Security initiative.
-For closed-source servers, the ceiling is 10/20 regardless of vendor reputation — attestation can recover a few points but cannot substitute for readable code.
-Scan specifically for the five most common vulnerability patterns in the VulnerableMCP taxonomy: path traversal, SQL injection, command injection, credential harvesting, and tool description injection [4]. - 5
+For closed source, the ceiling is 10/20 regardless of vendor reputation — attestation can recover a few points but cannot substitute for readable code.
+Scan for the five most common vulnerability patterns in the VulnerableMCP taxonomy: path traversal, SQL injection, command injection, credential harvesting, tool description injection [4]. - [05]

 Sandboxed runtime behavior test (15 pts)

-Spin up the server in an isolated Docker container with eBPF tracing enabled, or use the Docker-based sandbox built into
+Spin the server up in an isolated Docker container with eBPF tracing, or use the sandbox built into

 mcpserver-audit --runtime-test.
 Run standard tool calls and observe actual behavior.
-Specifically: does the server make outbound network calls during initialization that aren't documented?
-Does it write to paths outside its declared scope?
-Does it read environment variables beyond what the tool descriptions suggest it needs?
-This step catches servers that pass static analysis but behave differently at runtime.
+Does it make outbound calls during initialization that are not documented?
+Does it write outside its declared scope?
+Does it read environment variables beyond what the tool descriptions imply it needs?
+This step catches servers that pass static analysis and behave differently when the network is live.

 version: "1.0"